 In 2013 the Austrian government introduced an “education and training guarantee” (Ausbildungsgarantie) till the age of 18.
 To make this guarantee possible more than 11,000 supra-company training places have been created.
 Financing comes from the Labour Market Service.

 In June 2016 a law on obligatory training or education till this age passed the parliament.
-From 2018 on there will be the obligation for all young persons under 18 to either stay in school (usually: upper secondary level) or to take part in apprenticeship training (Ausbildungspflicht).
+Since 2018 there has been the obligation for all young persons under 18 to either stay in school (usually: upper secondary level) or to take part in apprenticeship training (Ausbildungspflicht).
 Only in extreme situations there will be a punishment.
-The main idea is to keep the young people as long in the education and training system as they need to obtain a qualification higher than in compulsory schooling.
+The main idea is to keep the young people in the education and training system as long as they need to obtain a qualification higher than in compulsory schooling.

 Quality management in the Vocational Training Act

-In 2015 the Vocational Training Act (Berufsausbildungsgesetz, BAG) received an amendment which deals for the first time explicitly with quality assurance and quality management in vocational training.
-There are a couple of new goals like orientation on competences, keeping occupation profiles up-to-date, permeability between training and education pathways and the international dimension of apprenticeship training.
+The 2015 amendment to the Vocational Training Act (Berufsausbildungsgesetz, BAG) referenced for the first time explicitly to quality assurance and quality management in vocational training.
+Since then there have been a couple of new goals like orientation on competences, keeping occupation profiles up-to-date, permeability between training and education pathways and the international dimension of apprenticeship training.
 And there are new responsibilities for the development of quality assurance measures and instruments.

 Coaching and counselling for apprentices and training companies